 The greatest Jewish Learner of the Kabbala was Isaac Luria, (Yitzhak Lurya יִצְחַק לוּרְיָא, Yitzhak Ben Shlomo Ashkenazi, and Yitzhak Ashkenazi.
 He is also known as Ari אֲרִי and He-Ari ("The Lion") from the acronym for Ashkenazi Rabbi Itzhak ("The Ashekanic Rabbi Yitzhak"), thus Arizal with "ZaL" being the acronym for Zikhrono Livrakha ("of blessed memory" or literally "let the memory of him be for a blessing"), a common honorific for Jews deceased, also known as Ari Ha-Kadosh ("Ari the Holy").
-I name him so thoroughly for two reasons: 1) to honor his humble genius; and 2) so that search engines guide those interested in him to this text.
+I name him so thoroughly for two reasons: 1) to honor his genius; and 2) so that search engines guide those interested in him to this text.

-Translating Luria into simplistic terms on behalf of Learners and my limited understanding: he posited the principle that God created the Universe by making room for it outside of His Perfection; somewhat the way a man might inhale sharply to make way for someone passing him along a narrow passageway.
+Translating Luria into simplistic terms on behalf of Learners and my limited understanding: he posited the principle that God created the Universe by making room for it outside His Perfection; somewhat the way a man might inhale sharply to make way for someone passing by along a narrow passageway.

 As for me, I suppose that the conflict between good and evil is a fission-fusion reactor that splits God into good and evil sub-particles and then back again every Planck second.
 This vibration energizes the material Universe and the DNA of life perched within it.
 Without good and evil, no power from their conflict and absolute zero everywhere.
 Which might be the point of the exercise?

 Peter Tompkins and Christopher Bird, in Secrets of the Soil: New Age Solutions for Restoring our Planet, Harper Collins & Row, 1989, assert they’ve discovered devas.
-These devas have identified themselves as spirit architects of diverse plants, animals and members of other kingdoms—in other words, communicating forms of the morphic field we are talking about.
+These devas have identified themselves as spirit architects of diverse plants, animals and other kingdoms—in other words, communicating forms of the morphic field we are talking about.

 This provided we reciprocated with love.
-In this context, love means pragmatic care, empathy and forethought at which our species excels; not the insipid sentimentality, reductive positivism and dogmatic hypocrisy we’ve grown accustomed to mistake for the real McCoy.
+In this context, love means pragmatic care, empathy and forethought at which our species excels; not the sentimentality, positivism and dogmatic hypocrisy we’ve mistaken for the real McCoy.